HouzuoGuo/laitos/README.md

 - Generate 2nd factor authentication code.
 - ... more apps to explore!

+Find out more from the [comprehensive component list](https://github.com/HouzuoGuo/laitos/wiki/Component-list).

 ## Highlights
+laitos is ...

-- **Efficient** - consume as little as 15MB of disk and 30MB of memory.
+- **Efficient** - it runs on an economy server with as little as 128MB system memory.
-- **Portable** - run on all flavours of Linux and Windows, both X86 and ARM.
+- **Portable** - it runs on X86, ARM, and all flavours of Linux and Windows.
-- **Independent** - reliable stand-alone operation with self healing and automated maintenance.
+- **Independent** - built-in self-healing and automatic maintenance for unmatched reliability.
-- **Hyped by Buzzwords** - certified to run in any container, as well as PaaS, IaaS, \*aaS.
+- **Hyped by Buzzwords** - certified to run in container/Kubernetes/PaaS/IaaS/FaaS/\*aaS.

-**Did you know?** When you have a nostalgic computer running Windows 95 and Mosaic browser, laitos gives it the modern & rich web browsing experience!
-Explore more in the [comprehensive component list](https://github.com/HouzuoGuo/laitos/wiki/Component-list).

 ## Get Started
 Download ready-to-use [latest release](https://github.com/HouzuoGuo/laitos/releases), then craft your own server with